jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

     .. note::

-        You can skip this phase if the previous System Controller is no longer running or is unable to connect to the subcloud.
+        You can skip this step if the previous System Controller is no longer running or is unable to connect to the subcloud.

 #.
 Update the admin password on the subcloud to match the new System